FlexW/Calculator/README.md

-# math-parser - A recursive command-line math parser
+# Calculator
-A recursive math parser
+A recursive math parser.

-This is a command-line math parser that I have written to understand how a parser works.
+This is a calculator that I have written to understand how a parser works.

 Error handling is not to well and is not meant to be used in the real world.
 It's for learning purpose.
-Also note that the datatype double that I used is not precise enough for a real calculator.

 However, you can improve it.